 Employment Self-employment Contracts An employee has a contract of service with their employer.
 You (the employer) will most likely have control over what they do and when they do it.
-A self-employed person has a contract for services (e.g. a business to business contract).
+A self-employed person has a contract for services (eg a business to business contract).
 They are often described as 'working for themselves' and can decide what work they do and how they do it.
-They will often provide services to other people as well as you.
-Tax An employee will pay tax on earnings from their employment.
+They will often provide services to other people as well as you. Тах An employee will pay tax on earnings from their employment.
 A self-employed person will pay tax on the profits from their self-employment.
 Payment of tax An employer deducts tax from their employee's pay and sends it to HMRC on their behalf.
 Tax is paid throughout the year.
 A self-employed person is responsible for assessing and paying their own tax.
 They do this by filing a tax return at the end of each tax year under the self-assessment system.
 National Insurance Employees pay Class 1 NIC on their earnings.
 These are deducted from pay and paid to HMRC by the employer, on the employee's behalf.
 The employer may also have to pay secondary Class 1 NIC on their employee's earnings, which is an extra cost for the employer.
 Self-employed people are responsible for their own NIC.
-They pay Class 4 NIC based on their profits over £12,570, alongside their income tax after the end of the tax year.
-Those with profits over £6,725 will automatically benefit from entitlement to contributory state benefits such as the State Pension without having to pay any extra NIC.
-Those with lower profits, can pay Class 2 NIC based on the number of weeks of self-employment, on a voluntary basis to access contributory state benefits.
+They pay Class 4 NIC based on their profits and Class 2 NIC based on the number of weeks of self-employment, usually alongside their income tax after the end of the tax year.
 Expenses It is quite difficult for an employee to get tax relief for any employment expenses as they usually have to be 'wholly, exclusively, necessarily' incurred for the job.
 The test for claiming tax relief for business expenses for the self- employed is less strict than for employees and so they can often get tax relief for more expenses than employees.